Different types of mortgages

 Find out more about loan-to-value ratios in our First time buyer guide (PDF)

-Once you have a better idea of your deposit and therefore the loan-to-value of mortgages that will be available to you, you need to make some decisions about what type of mortgage you want.
+Once you know your deposit and the loan-to-value for available mortgages, you need to decide what type of mortgage you want.

 Repayment or interest-only?